 - I was a Registered Nurse at the Indy 500 in 1967 when Mario Andretti won.

-- I saw the Russian ballet dancer Rudolf Nureyev leap from one side of the stage to the other.
+- I saw the Russian ballet dancer Rudolf Nureyev leap from one side of the stage to the other at the Philadelphia Academy of Music.
 The audience stood in silent shock.
-Minutes later, the sound of thunder swept the theater with clapping.
+Seconds later, the sound of thunder swept the theater with clapping.
 What a moment!

 - At the airline’s expense in 1970, I was helicoptered onto a yacht touring the Greek Islands because my flight was delayed reaching the boat loading dock.
 I doubt the airlines can have this type of customer service now.
 It was fun!